 That question was recently posted on Facebook by a fellow friend of mine and I was shocked to see that the answers were split across the board, 50-50.
-Here are some of the answers:

 - At a four way stop the car to stop first would have the right of way.
 If it were a two way stop then the car crossing traffic (left hand turn) must yield to on coming traffic and so the right hand turn car would have right of way.